Mohammadrezamirzai/filimosample/README.md

 - **Images:** Place new images in `src/assets/img` and import as needed.
 - **Validation:** Add or update validation logic in `src/utils/validation`.
 - **Data:** Add or update static data in `src/data`.
+- **Navbar Profile Dropdown:** The Navbar automatically shows a profile icon after login/signup.
+Clicking it opens a dropdown with dashboard and logout, styled to match the app's glassmorphism and color scheme.

 ## Credits